-What Should I Do If I'm Forced to Work?
+What Should I Do If I'm Told to Work?

-If you must go into work or risk being fired, follow these steps:
+If you must go to work or risk being fired, follow these steps:

 - Tell everyone around you that you are sick

-- Wear a mask or wash your hands often
+- Wear a mask and wash your hands often

 - Keep your distance from coworkers and customers

 - Reaffirm to your boss that you are sick — your visible symptoms may help convince them you should not be there

 - Report any complaints about you being at work to your boss

 Don't be afraid to have a face-to-face conversation with your boss about your condition.
 Your symptoms may be sufficient to convince your boss that you belong at home in bed.

 When Can/Should I Go Back to Work?